Muhayyuddin/vision-tracking/readme.md

 - Pytorch

 ## Installing simulator
 To run the code, we first need to install the MBZIRC simulator.
-Below link contains the detailed instructions to install the simulator
+The below link contains detailed instructions to install the simulator

 https://github.com/osrf/mbzirc

 ## Environment
-In order to deal with the dependencies issue, we will use two workspaces, one for the simulator and the controllers and the other workspace will be for vision trackers.
+To deal with the dependencies issue, we will use two workspaces, one for the simulator and the controllers and the other workspace will be for vision trackers.

 ### Sim and Control workspace